 Hospital of Central Connecticut

 Dr. Virginia Bieluch is the Chief of Infectious Diseases at The Hospital of Central Connecticut.
-For more information about the vaccine and the phases of distribution, visit https://hartfordhealthcare.org/health-wellness/coronavirus/vaccine
+For more information about vaccine locations across Hartford HealthCare, visit https://hartfordhealthcare.org/health-wellness/covid-vaccine/locations